 Dock work is tough, dangerous labor.
 For this reason, longshoremen, ship-breakers and certain other marine industry employees are entitled to special coverage if they suffer a workplace injury.
-At Orlando R Murillo P.A., I help Florida laborers obtain benefits under the federal Longshore and Harbor Workers’ Compensation Act (LHWCA).
-I draw on my substantial experience in Miami to provide comprehensive legal support to harbor employees so that they can meet their basic financial needs during their recovery.
+At Orlando R Murillo P.A., we help Florida laborers obtain benefits under the federal Longshore and Harbor Workers’ Compensation Act (LHWCA).
+Our attorney will be able to use his substantial experience in Miami to provide comprehensive legal support to harbor employees so that they can meet their basic financial needs during their recovery.

-I understand how difficult it can be to address your financial needs while healing from a work-related injury.
-That is why I make every effort to reach a prompt, successful resolution of your case.
+Attorney Murillo understands how difficult it can be to address your financial needs while healing from a work-related injury.
+That is why we make every effort to reach a prompt, successful resolution for your case.

-If you have been hurt in your harbor job and believe you are entitled to benefits under the LHWCA, I understand the unique nature of these claims and can seek appropriate benefits on your behalf.
+If you have been hurt in your harbor job and believe you are entitled to benefits under the Longshore & Harbor Workers’ Compensation Act , Attorney Murillo understands the unique nature of these claims and can seek appropriate benefits on your behalf.
 Don’t trust something this important to someone unfamiliar with this area of practice.
-Orlando R Murillo P.A. can help you obtain the benefits you deserve after a maritime workplace injury.
-Call 786-530-4288 or contact me online to schedule a consultation at my Miami office.
+Orlando R. Murillo P.A. can help you obtain the benefits you deserve after a maritime workplace injury.
+Call 305-468-4120 or contact us online to schedule a consultation at our Miami office.

 Please call Orlando R Murillo P.A.FREE CONSULTATION 305-468-4120